blitzter/BlitzCam/README.md

 ## Planned features
 * Take Photos and save to a path (Done)
 * Settings Interface for saving camera settings (Done)
-* Support for multiple Displays
+* Support for others Display Resolutions
 * Gallery View
 * All features of HQ camera supported from touch UI
 * Add Video support